 We hold a Walks database listing details of all existing walks.
-The information consists of a unique identifying number for each walk and key data such as leaders name, walk name, meeting point description and walk statistics (distance, ascent, time taken and grade) which are used to create our walking programmes and to send information to the press about our walk.
+The information consists of a unique identifying number for each walk, and key data such as leaders name, walk name, meeting point description, and walk statistics (distance, ascent, time taken and grade).
+These are used to create our walking programmes.
 Walkers are asked to assess their ability to do the walks based on information in the programme such as the walk grade.
-Detailed information about Walk Grades – which specify walk distance, ascent and estimated walking time for each of our grades are held on the CBMW Website.
+Detailed information about Walk Grades – which specify walk distance, ascent, and estimated walking time for each of our grades are held on the CBMW Website.
 Leaders are responsible for the accuracy of the information for walks which they lead which are held in this database.
-Any corrections should be sent (preferably by email) to email@example.com.
+Any corrections should be sent by completing the “Amendment to Walks Database” form which is available HERE

 Existing Walks without Leaders

 Leaders can also develop or otherwise create a walk suitable for the group for inclusion in the programme.
-Detailed information (as outlined in the existing walks section above) about the walk should be sent to the Programme Secretaries so that the walk can be added to the walks database.
-Many leaders nowadays have access to a GPS for accurate data on route statistics but if you are not one of these, the following notes may help you with the walk statistics.
+Detailed information (as outlined in the existing walks section above) about the walk should be entered into the new walk form.
+This will then be added automatically to the walks database.
+Many leaders nowadays have access to a GPS for accurate data on route statistics, but if you are not one of these, the following notes may help you with the walk statistics.

 Time – Walk the route to gauge the time, but remember that a party will be slower than an individual or small group.
 Allow longer for water stops in hot weather, half an hour for lunch and 15-30 minutes for contingencies.